chef-boneyard/chef-fundamentals/README.md

 ## Rakefile

-The `slides/Rakefile` has a task to set up the directories and an initial `01_slide.md` file for each of the sections in showoff.json.
+The `slides/Rakefile` has a task to set up the directory and an initial `01_slide.md` file for the specified section.

+    rake mksection SECTION=just-enough-ruby-for-chef
+    ** Creating section just-enough-ruby-for-chef **
+    - populating 01_slide.md

+This does not add the section to `showoff.json`.
+When contributing a new section, do not add it to the `showoff.json` file, as that should be reviewed before modifying the base course for everyone.

 ## Slide Style Guide